vdb5699/ABB_Final_Year_Project/README.md

 # Final_Year_Project
- This folder holds all the code for the ABB Robotics Project
+ This Repo holds all the necessary files of the ABB IRB 2600 Industrial Robot Project.
+ Computer Vision and Robotics was used to get the robot to pick up bottles and put them in boxes - simulating an industrial application of the robot